kodo-pp/klosy-reloaded/CODING_STYLE.md

 - Try to avoid do-while loops, but again, use them if you think it is the best option

-- Try to avoid increment and decrement in expressions (e.g. `while (*ptr++ != 0)` is bad)
+- Try to avoid increment and decrement in expressions (e.g. `while (*ptr++ != 0)` is bad) This is optional, so if you find these more readable - go ahead and use them.

-- Use `break`s in switch-case statements if it is necessary, leave a `/* fallthrough */` comment on non-trivial fallthrough ocassions (see example in the beginning)
+- Use `break`s in switch-case statements if it is necessary, leave a `/* fallthrough */` or similar comment on non-trivial fallthrough ocassions (see example in the beginning)

 - Lines should be wrapped at 80-100 chars